learn-co-curriculum/booleans-ruby-readme/README.md

   #=> true
 ```

-In the next unit, we will learn how to use the native "truthiness" of data types like strings to write statements that returns `true`.
+In the next unit, we will learn how to use the native "truthiness" of data types like strings to write statements that return `true`.

 First, we're going to learn how to use **boolean operators** to write statements that return `true` or `false`.